MaQ-Franklin/digispark-for-y2jb-ps5-autoloader/README.md

   press(40);                     // Press ENTER key
   DigiKeyboard.delay(500);       // Wait 500 ms
   press(40);                     // Press ENTER key
-  delay(27000);                  // Wait 27 seconds - if you are not launching Itemzflow automatically, remove this line press(40);                     // Press ENTER key - if you are not launching Itemzflow automatically, remove this line }
+  delay(27000);                  // Wait 27 seconds, if you are not launching Itemzflow automatically, remove this line press(40);                     // Press ENTER key, if you are not launching Itemzflow automatically, remove this line }

 void loop() {